CoolPluginsTeam/automatic-translations-for-polylang/readme.txt

 > **Important Notice:** This plugin provides automatic translation functionality only for Gutenberg blocks.

 > **Disclaimer:** This plugin is not developed by or affiliated with the **[Polylang developers](https://wordpress.org/plugins/polylang/)**.
 It is a third-party addon that offers automatic translation functionality, enabling you to quickly translate your posts while maintaining the same styles in other languages.

+== Custom Blocks Support ==

+To make your custom blocks translation-ready, follow these steps:

+- **Go to the Support Blocks Page:**
+  Navigate to the languages page in your WordPress admin.
+  Find the Support Blocks page.

+- **Identify Your Blocks:**
+  Check the list of supported and unsupported blocks.
+  Search or filter to find your desired blocks.

+- **Add Blocks for Translation:**
+  Click the **"Edit"** or **"Add"** button next to the block you want to translate.
+  The block will appear in the Gutenberg editor with the **"Make This Content Available for Translation"** text.

+- **Enable Translation for Missing Sections:**
+  If a section is missing, click the **"Click Here"** button.
+  Copy the translation text and paste it into the desired block.

+- **Update Your Page:**
+  Save your changes to the page.

+- **Translate Your Content:**
+  Use Polylang's translation tools to translate your content.
+  Your custom blocks will be automatically translated using the Automatic Translation for Polylang plugin.

+By following these steps, you can ensure that your custom blocks are ready for translation and can be easily translated into multiple languages.
+For a visual guide, check out our demo video on how to add custom blocks for translation: [Demo Video](https://coolplugins.net/product/automatic-translations-for-polylang/#custom-block-translate).

 == Special Thanks ==